Particular/docs.particular.net/nservicebus/dependency-injection/nservicebus-dependencyinjection.md

 ## Usage with third party containers

-NServiceBus can also be configured to work with any third party dependency injection which implements the `Microsoft.Extensions.DependencyInjection` abstraction.
-To use a third party dependency injection container, pass the specfic container's `IServiceProviderFactory` to the `UseContainer` configuration method.
+NServiceBus can also be configured to work with any third party dependency injection container which implements the `Microsoft.Extensions.DependencyInjection` abstraction.
+To use a third-party dependency injection container, pass the specific container's `IServiceProviderFactory` to the `UseContainer` configuration method.
 The following snippet shows this approach, using Autofac (`Autofac.Extensions.DependencyInjection`) as an example:

 snippet: usecontainer-thirdparty